Public API#

 Basically, the whole point of OSEkit’s Public API is to export large amounts of spectrograms and/or reshaped audio files with no consideration of the original format of the audio files.

-The osekit.public_api.dataset.Dataset class is the cornerstone of OSEkit’s Public API.
+The osekit.public.project.Project class is the cornerstone of OSEkit’s Public API.

-At first, A Dataset is built from a raw folder containing the audio files to be processed.
+At first, A Project is built from a raw folder containing the audio files to be processed.
 For example, this folder containing 4 audio files plus some extra files:

 7181.230205154906.wav